gander/OpenStreetMap-Notes/replit.md

-# GPS Coordinate Selector Application
+# OSM Notes v0.1.0

 ## Overview

-This is a Vue.js-based GPS coordinate selector application that allows users to interact with maps and select coordinates.
+This is a Vue.js-based GPS coordinate selector application for OpenStreetMap note-taking that allows users to interact with maps and select coordinates.
 The application uses OpenLayers for mapping functionality, provides geolocation services, and includes comprehensive multimedia note-taking capabilities with external API integration for transcription and OSM tag generation.

 ## User Preferences